The Mad Doctor (1941 film): Plot

-A sophisticated but murderous physician (Basil Rathbone) woos, weds, and murders several of his wealthy women patients for their fortunes.
-The women appear to have died prematurely, with their above-suspicion doctor husband diagnosing their deaths as coming as a result of disease.
+A sophisticated but murderous physician (Basil Rathbone) woos, weds, and murders several of his wealthy female patients for their fortunes.
+The women appear to have died prematurely, with their above-suspicion doctor-husband diagnosing their deaths as the imminent result of disease.
 The doctor's loyal male assistant (Martin Kosleck) tampers with the victims buried bodies in order to hide the incriminating evidence.
 The ex-fiancé of the doctor's latest bride (Ellen Drew) is able to save her from suffering the same fate of her predecessors, while also informing the authorities of just how the women died.
 With the police coming for him, the doctor has no recourse but suicide, in the form of a fatal plunge from a skyscraper.